Clara Gottschalk Peterson: Marriage and Notes of a Pianist

 In 1880, Clara Gottschalk married Dr. Robert E. Peterson in Philadelphia.
 In 1881, she published a collection of Louis Moreau's travel notes and diaries, entitled Notes of a Pianist, with "a long biographical preface gathering many testimonials and reviews from newspapers (all elogious)".

 It has been speculated that Clara may have bowdlerised her brother's writings in efforts to preserve his reputation.
 However, it is generally accepted that her reliance on published versions of the gathered texts means that omissions were Louis Moreau's, rather than hers.
 In his biography of Louis Moreau Gottschalk, S. Frederick Starr argued that:The one major flaw in her edition of the Notes is that the English translation by her husband, Robert E. Peterson, is an appallingly anaemic rendering of Gottschalk's pungent French prose.He adds that Clara's work "enabled the public to peer behind the mask of aloofness that Gottschalk invariably wore before the public", revealing him to be "an ironic commentator on everything from politics to religion".
 Clara assumed responsibility for memorialising her brother, and "for the rest of her life campaigned to confirm her brother's standing as the bard of Creole New Orleans":It was she who encouraged a drab New Orleans insurance man, William H. Hawes, to collect every scrap of Gottschalk memorabilia and present them to the City of New Orleans.
 The bewildered mayor had to endure endless visits from Hawes, who doggedly checked to make sure that Gottschalk's bust was displayed prominently in City Hall.

+As pianist

+Clara gave recitals on piano and introduced her brother's compositions to her audiences.